-How a NASA-funded experiment led to a sexual relationship between researcher Margaret Howe Lovatt and a dolphin.
+How a NASA-funded experiment led to a physically intimate relationship between researcher Margaret Howe Lovatt and a dolphin.

 When a young Carl Sagan visited St. Thomas’ Dolphin Point laboratory in 1964, he likely didn’t realize how controversial the setting would become.

 Sagan belonged to a secretive group called “The Order of the Dolphin” — which, despite its name, focused on searching for extraterrestrial intelligence.

 Also in the group was the eccentric neuroscientist Dr. John Lilly.
 His 1961 quasi-sci-fi book Man and Dolphin highlighted the theory that dolphins wanted to (and likely could) communicate with humans.
 Lilly’s writings sparked a scientific interest in interspecies communication that set in motion an experiment that went a bit… awry.

 Astronomer Frank Drake headed the National Radio Astronomy Observatory’s Green Bank Telescope in West Virginia.
 He’d spearheaded Project Ozma, the search for extraterrestrial life through radio waves emitted from other planets.